jorgegv/rage1/doc/MAPGEN.md

 - Automatic generation of GDATA files for each of the map screens

-- Automatic HOTZONE creation (for screen switching)
+- Automatic HOTZONE identification and creation (for screen switching)

 - Automatic FLOW rule creation for screen-switching HOTZONEs